GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## SUCsynthesizingCFN
 1..* [System Use Case](#System-Use-Case) SUCsynthesizingCFN 0..* [Context Function](#Context-Function)

-Specifies the fact that an Context Function is used in s System Use Case, e.g., as a Trigger, Task, or Action related to an Actor of the System Use Case.
-This is a derived relationship.
+Specifies the fact that a Context Function is used in s System Use Case, e.g., as a Trigger, Action, or Task.
+Note: This is a derived relationship.
 ## SUCsynthesizingSFN
 1..* [System Use Case](#System-Use-Case) SUCsynthesizingSFN 0..* [System Function](#System-Function)

-Specifies the fact that a System Function is used in a System Use Case, e.g., as a Trigger, Task, or Action related to the System Use Case.
-This is a derived relationship.
+Specifies the fact that a System Function is used in a System Use Case, e.g., as a Trigger, Action, or Task.
+Note: This is a derived relationship.
 ## SUCtakingPlaceInLSC
 1..* [System Use Case](#System-Use-Case) SUCtakingPlaceInLSC 1 [Logical System Context](#Logical-System-Context)